kmalysiak/Diffusion-limitted-aggregation/README.md

 # Diffusion Limited Growth

 This project is a numerical simulation of Diffusion Limited Aggregation process (abbrev. as DLA).
-Proces simulates movement of random walking particles and their aggregation.
+Proces simulates movement of random walking particles and their aggregation on a lattice.
 Process starts with a seed located at the center.
-A particle enters the scene and starts random walking unitl it encounters the seed.
+A particle enters the scene and starts random walking until it encounters the seed.
 It then gets immobilised and another particle is placed and allowed to random walk.
-Once it encounters the seed or a previosuly aggregated particles it aggregates and becomes immobilised.
+Once it encounters the seed or a previously aggregated particles it aggregates and becomes immobilised.
 Process repeats what leads to growth of an aggregate with fractal dimension approx. 1.6.

 ## Getting Started